hsfl/cosmos-installer/README.md

 **Step 1** : clone the installer scripts

-open the terminal and make sure you are in your home folder* by entering the command
+open the terminal and make sure you are in your home folder* (see bottom note) by entering the command
 ```
 #!shell
 cd